Fallen Angels (play): Synopsis

 The next morning Julia wrongly imagines Jane has gone off with Maurice.
 In fury Julia tells William about his wife's supposed liaison.
 Jane, meanwhile, having spent the night innocently alone at a hotel, concludes that Julia and Maurice have gone off together, and she tells Frederick about her suspicions.
 Maurice finally arrives, and (almost) reassures the husbands that nobody has gone off with anybody, and there is nothing to worry about.
 He has taken the flat above the Sterrolls, and invites both couples to come and see it.
 The men decline, and Maurice escorts Julia and Jane to his flat.
 Presently the voices of all three are heard singing a sentimental love song; the husbands exchange panicked glances and rush upstairs.

 Later productions

 A production by the Amsterdam Municipal Theatre was banned after a few performances in 1926.
-The play was presented on Broadway in 1927, with the following cast:
+The play was presented on Broadway in 1927 and ran for 36 performances, with the following cast: